fpereiro/proof/notes.md

 - "If at each stage the motion of a machine (in the sense of Section 1) is *completely* determined by the configuration, we shall call the machine an "automatic machine" (or a-machine)."
 Those are the default now.

 - "For some purposes we might use machines (choice machines or c-machines) whose motion is only partially determined by the configuration (hence the use of the word "possible" in Section 1)."
 A program waiting for input from the user is a c-machine.
+Perhaps we could also call machines that don't require user input but make decisions based on a source of noise an i-machine (*i* stands for indeterminate), as long as the source of noise cannot be determined (otherwise it would be a c-machine).

 - "When such a machine reaches one of these ambiguous configurations, it cannot go on until some arbitrary choice has been made by an external operator.
 This would be the case if we were using machines to deal with axiomatic systems."
 Why do axioms require human and presumably non-algorithmic input?
 In any case, it's amazing that Turing is writing of "machines to deal with axiomatic systems."